Einstein field equations: Solutions

 The solutions of the Einstein field equations are metrics of spacetime.
 These metrics describe the structure of the spacetime including the inertial motion of objects in the spacetime.
 As the field equations are non-linear, they cannot always be completely solved (i.e. without making approximations).
 For example, there is no known complete solution for a spacetime with two massive bodies in it (which is a theoretical model of a binary star system, for example).
 However, approximations are usually made in these cases.
 These are commonly referred to as post-Newtonian approximations.
 Even so, there are several cases where the field equations have been solved completely, and those are called exact solutions.

 The study of exact solutions of Einstein's field equations is one of the activities of cosmology.
 It leads to the prediction of black holes and to different models of evolution of the universe.

 One can also discover new solutions of the Einstein field equations via the method of orthonormal frames as pioneered by Ellis and MacCallum.
 In this approach, the Einstein field equations are reduced to a set of coupled, nonlinear, ordinary differential equations.
 As discussed by Hsu and Wainwright, self-similar solutions to the Einstein field equations are fixed points of the resulting dynamical system.
 New solutions have been discovered using these methods by LeBlanc and Kohli and Haslam.

-The linearized EFE
+Linearized EFE

 The nonlinearity of the EFE makes finding exact solutions difficult.
 One way of solving the field equations is to make an approximation, namely, that far from the source(s) of gravitating matter, the gravitational field is very weak and the spacetime approximates that of Minkowski space.
 The metric is then written as the sum of the Minkowski metric and a term representing the deviation of the true metric from the Minkowski metric, ignoring higher-power terms.
 This linearization procedure can be used to investigate the phenomena of gravitational radiation.